JoaoHCopetti/steam-saves-backup/README.md

    - `_user_profile_`: This is your Windows user profile, usually in `C:\Users\User Name\`
 - `mac`: For save games exclusive to Mac

-Note that the folder names are just a references, not the real path, you should copy and paste to the real path of your OS accordingly, for example, in Windows, you'd copy the contents of `anyplatform/_steam_install_/` to `C:\Program Files (x86)\Steam`
+Note that the folder names are just a reference, not the real path, you should copy and paste to the real path of your OS accordingly, for example, in Windows, you'd copy the contents of `anyplatform/_steam_install_/` to `C:\Program Files (x86)\Steam`

 ## Known issues<a name="known-issues"></a>
-- For any save game under `save-files/anyplatform/_steam_library_/steamapps/common/` you may need to rename it to the correct install dir name, you can find the correct name in the https://steamdb.info page of your game, in "Configuration" side tab.
+- For any save game under `save-files/anyplatform/_steam_library_/steamapps/common/` you might need to rename it to the correct install dir name, you can find the correct name in the https://steamdb.info page of your game, in "Configuration" side tab.
 This is needed because I can't figure out where to pull the official install dir of each game, and steamdb doesn't allow scrapping, so I just named it same as the game name.
 <details>
   <summary>See here</summary>
   https://steamdb.info/app/70/config/
   <img width="924" height="570" alt="image" src="https://github.com/user-attachments/assets/7c2a73c3-c112-4e95-b153-f04a673da3b7" />
 </details>

-- I don't know if the Steam remote storage page has pagination, if it does, it will just scrap the first page, you can change the variable `STEAM_REMOTE_STORAGE_URL` to a different URL to scrap other pages, I didn't handle this because my account doesn't seems to have enough save files for pagination, so I can't test it.
+- I don't know if the Steam remote storage page has pagination, if it does, it will just scrap the first page, you can change the variable `STEAM_REMOTE_STORAGE_URL` of `constants.py` to a different URL to scrap other pages, I didn't handle this because my account doesn't seems to have enough save files for pagination, so I can't test it.

 ## Contributing<a name="#contributing"></a>
-If you wish to fork this or anything, don't forget to mark the file `_paste_your_cookie_here.txt` as `assume-unchaged` so you don't push your auth cookie to remote repo by mistake:
+If you wish to fork this or anything, don't forget to mark the file `_paste_your_cookie_here.txt` as `assume-unchaged` after cloning, so you don't push your auth cookie to some remote repo by mistake:
 ```
 git update-index --assume-unchanged _paste_your_cookie_here.txt
 ```
 This will make changes to this file not be detected by git.